androslee/compose_symphony_parser/README.md

 	will just print human readable output to the screen

 infile: the file that contains the text encoded symphony

+	you can now use the -u option when specifying an infile.
+This will cause it to treat the infile as a symphony url and it will then pull the data down from composer.

 outfile: the file you want the parsed output to go to
 quantconnect: the output mode style
 	eventual, hopeful, supported output style modes: quantconnect, vectorbt, tradingview, thinkscript